Chia-Network/chia-blockchain/INSTALL.md

 # then
 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all`
 ```
 You will be prompted to reboot.
-Once that is complete, install Ubuntu 18.04 LTS from the Microsoft Store and run it.
+Once that is complete, install Ubuntu 18.04 LTS from the Microsoft Store and run it and complete its initial install steps.
+You now have linux bash shell that can run linux native software on Windows.

 Then follow the steps below.
 ```bash